-3 Background
+Background

-Kneehill County initiated an Economic Development Plan to foster sustainable growth and prosperity.
-In 2023, an economic development overview was completed to determine investment readiness.
-While many economic development elements are in place, it is necessary to undergo a readiness assessment and update the recommendations to prepare for attraction.
-One of the County's key recommendations was to proceed with an Economic Development Plan to provide future direction for economic development.
+Kneehill County initiated an Economic Development plan to foster sustainable growth and propserity.
+In 2023, an economic development investment readiness was completed and while many elements are in place, it is necessary to review the recommendations in the economic development reports to prepare for attraction.
+One of the County's key recommendations was to proceed with an economic Development to provide future direction for economic development.

-An Economic Development Consultant, Tara Zeller, was retained to support the creation of the plan.
-The results are a thoughtfully created with insights from a diverse range of stakeholders including residents, business owners, local organizations, staff, and council to ensure a holistic understanding of the County's unique needs and aspirations.
+Economic Development Consultant, Tara Zeller, was retained to support the creation of the plan.
+The results are a thoughtfully created plan with insights from residents, business owners, local organizations, staff, and Council to ensure a holistic understanding of the County's unique needs and aspirations.